DPhil in Medical Sciences

 Proposed supervisor

 Under 'Proposed supervisor name' enter the supervisor(s) you are applying to, listing them in order or indicating equal preference.
-You are strongly encouraged to list more than one potential supervisor, to a maximum of three, in order to increase the possibility of placing you with one of your preferred supervisors if you are successful in your application.
+You are strongly encouraged to list more than one potential supervisor, to a maximum of three, to increase the possibility of placing you with one of your preferred supervisors if you are successful in your application.

 Referees